-28. Testing Requirements of exposed persons
+27. Testing Requirements of exposed persons

-(1) A person who has been notified under clause 27(1) that they may have been exposed to COVID-19 must comply with the relevant requirements set out in the Testing Requirements for Contacts and Exposed Persons and, where applicable, follow the COVID-19 rapid antigen test procedure.
+A person who is an exposed person must comply with the relevant requirements set out in the Testing Requirements for Contacts and Exposed Persons and, where applicable, follow the COVID-19 rapid antigen test procedure.